catalyzeio/paas-guides/python-postgres.md

 ## Security & SSL

-The [`ALLOWED_HOSTS`](https://docs.djangoproject.com/en/1.9/ref/settings/#allowed-hosts) settings indicates which hostnames Django is allowed serve.
+The [`ALLOWED_HOSTS`](https://docs.djangoproject.com/en/1.9/ref/settings/#allowed-hosts) settings indicates which hostnames Django is allowed to serve.
 You should list the domain(s) your application runs on, as well as the the hostname of your Catalyze proxy:

 ```python
 ALLOWED_HOSTS = [